Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 2. Button Bookmarks

 Make a few of these useful button bookmarks and gift to a favorite teacher.
-Find the instructions at i heart nap time.
+Find the instructions at The Inspiration Board.

 3. Energy in a Jar

 You can make a thoughtful gift for a teacher, even if the day isn't being celebrated as Teacher Appreciation Day.
 A homemade gift like this would be so welcome now, because teacher's can always use a boost in energy, and also a little reminder that what they do is appreciated all year.
 Find the printables and instructions for making these jars at Healthy Coconut.

 What a great way to make such a useful item not only for teachers but anyone who needs note paper handy.
 The easy to follow directions are found at A Little Craft in Your Day.

 5. Mistle Toes Gift

 What a cute idea for a Christmas gift to give a favorite teacher.
 The instructions and list of what is in the jar is found a Touche Soiree.
 This gift give a bit of warmth, plus a splash of color.